Partnerhochschulen Netzwerk Rawpixel.com / stock.adobe.com

 Applying at an HSBA partner institution

-The HSBA International Office will confirm your exchange place at the partner institution.
-We will then officially nominate (that is, register) you at the guest institution.
-After that, the university abroad contacts you and will inform you on the next steps.
-Usually, you will have to register online and will have to upload/ send in certain documents within a deadline.
+The HSBA International Office will confirm your exchange place at the partner university and nominateyou with the host institution.
+After that, the university abroad will contact you directly with information about the next steps.
+In most cases, you’ll need to complete an online registration and submit certain documents within a specified deadline.

 Applying as a Free Mover / for a Summer Schools